gabrielbessler/StochasticOperationsResearch/Readme.md

+## Warning: This is possibly the least efficient and most spaghetti implementation of the algorithm every made.
+Enter at your own risk.

 This is a basic implementation of a generalization of the backwards induction algorithm to find subgame-perfect Nash equilibria (SPNE) in complete extensive form dynamic games.